Tyreek Hill Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 - In his 10 matchups against the Broncos, Hill's 46.8 receiving yards average is 29.7 less than his over/under for Sunday's game (76.5).

-- Hill has caught a touchdown pass versus the Broncos four times, and had multiple TDs in one of those games.
+- In 10 matchups with the Broncos, Hill has had a touchdown catch four times, including multiple scores in one game.

-- The Broncos are giving up 239.7 passing yards per game this season, the NFL's 10th-ranked pass defense.
+- The Broncos have the NFL's 10th-ranked pass defense this season, surrendering 239.7 yards per game through the air.

-- At 1.4 passing TDs conceded per game, the Broncos defense is ranked seventh in the NFL.
+- With 15 passing TDs conceded this year, the Broncos defense is ranked seventh in the league.

 Recent Performances

-- In his Week 11 matchup with the Cowboys, Hill reeled in nine passes for 77 yards while being targeted 11 times.
+- In his Week 11 matchup with the Cowboys, Hill hauled in nine passes for 77 yards while being targeted 11 times.

+- During his last three games, Hill's 20 catches (on 32 targets) have led to 197 receiving yards (65.7 per game) and two touchdowns.

 Hill's Kansas City Teammates